Audience Targeting for Brands in a Post-Cookie World

 The Solution: Targeting by Household & Neighborhood Characteristics

 Digiseg’s data is built on the principles of privacy-by-design.
 Rather than placing cookies and tracking people without their knowledge or permission, Digiseg built 200 audience segments based on household and neighborhood characteristics.
-These include the presence of children, number of cars, household income, interests and many other attributes.
+These include the presence of children, number of cars, household income, and many other attributes.

 The benefits of Digiseg’s Audience data: